ACE "Missioning" Sends Forth Teachers and Leaders to Catholic Schools

 "Your participation in the ACE program is a great blessing for the Church," he said in his homily.
 "As the chairman of the Bishops' Committee on Catholic Education, I thank you for your willingness to enter into this most important and essential work of the Church."

-More than 170 participants in ACE's Service through Teaching initiative and more than 50 aspiring principals in the Mary Ann Remick Leadership Program prepared to fan out to serve in under-resourced schools during the upcoming academic year, even as they continue their coursework leading to Notre Dame master's degrees.
+More than 170 participants in ACE's ACE Teaching Fellows initiative and more than 50 aspiring principals in the Mary Ann Remick Leadership Program prepared to fan out to serve in under-resourced schools during the upcoming academic year, even as they continue their coursework leading to Notre Dame master's degrees.

 The bishop also invoked blessings upon the efforts of teachers in ACE's English as a New Language (ENL) licensure program, as well as teachers who will serve in at-risk schools that have partnered with the Notre Dame ACE Academies initiative in the Diocese of St. Petersburg, Florida, as well as the Diocese of Tucson, Arizona.